 - On note paper, jot down:

-Some resume experts believe including only the simple job title in your objective is better than writing a full statement.
+Some resume experts believe including only a simple job title in your objective is better than writing a full statement.
 For example, these experts would suggest using "A position as a receptionist." rather than "A full-time position using my strong organization, office managment, and customer service skills as a receptionist for an established financial planning firm."

 - Modify the Summary section.
 Do this by replacing the text with either: